vinhta1/Obsidian-Repository/SCCoM/Cases and Episodes/Blood in the Alleys.md

 - **Tranquillizer Darts**: Once per session, Isabel can shoot tranquillizer darts at multiple people (*Slipping-Under-4*, ongoing) as a soft move.
 - **IO Bore Sedation**: Isabel drills an IO line into the patient's leg, pumping them with sedatives (*Fully-Sedated-5*, ongoing)
 - **Surgery**: Operate on someone with a linoleum knife or medical tools (*Dissect-3*)
+- **Bedside Manner**: Calm someone down with a friendly and confident exterior (*Soothe-2*)
 - ---
 - Isabel's stomach growls inappropriately
+- Get a bit feisty
+- Explain how her methods aren't hurting anyone who doesn't deserve it
+- Reach into her cooler for an organ if she's carrying it

 ### The Clawed Butterfly
 Cannibal Surgeon